Gulf Shores, Alabama Outdoors – things to do after swimming in the Gulf for three days straight!

 Gulf Shores Museum

-If time allows, visit the museum and the butterfly garden to see beautiful butterfly plants and, of course, butterflies and moths.
+If time allows, visit the museum and the butterfly garden to see beautiful butterfly plants, butterflies, and moths.
 There is no admission fee – so it’s free for your entire group.
-You’ll find benches and tables in case you need to rest your feet.
+You’ll find benches and tables if you need to rest your feet.

 Stay At Turquoise Place In Orange Beach